-MUSIC ENSEMBLES (0-4-2) OR (0-2-1)
+MUSIC ENSEMBLES (0-4-2) OR (0-2-1) PREREQUISITE: Instructor permission.

 This course provides an opportunity for students to participate in a performing ensemble.
 Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
 Upon completion, students should be able to effectively participate in performances presented by the ensemble.